ubports/docs.ubports.com/appdev/apparmor.rst

 debug
 -----

 Description: Use special debugging tools.
 This should only be used in development and not for production packages.
-Note: use of this policy group rovides significantly different confinement than normal and is not considered secure.
+Note: use of this policy group provides significantly different confinement than normal and is not considered secure.
 You should never run untrusted programs using this policy group.

 Usage: reserved